 Returning to the earlier metaphor - as a prospector I found traces of gold dust.
 I also know what the motherlode looks like.
 What I am searching for now is the path from the dust to the source.

 I am checking the rocks, trying to figure out which rocks are on the right path and which rocks point to dead ends.
 The rocks I am checking are great speeches given by great leaders.
-The first book in this series is called “Comparing inaugurals from Bush 43, Obama 44, and Trump 45.”
+The next book in this series is called “Comparing inaugurals from Bush 43, Obama 44, and Trump 45.”
 I searched there because my American culture tells me those elected US Presidents are supposed to have great vision.

 I plan a few more books in this series.
 With every book I will be banging on rocks, checking for gems, and trying to find the path to the motherlode.
 What I hope to then do is describe the path so others can begin breaking the trail.
 Someday, others will build highways - by highways I mean effective educational techniques.
 That is when our society will transform.
 It will transform when our educational techniques effectively and reliably lead people to the social maturity required to value diversity and utilize consensus.